anitnilay20/thoth/docs/COMPONENT_ARCHITECTURE.md

 ## Component Traits

-We have three main component traits, each serving a different purpose:
+We have two main component traits, each serving a different purpose:

 ### 1. StatelessComponent